Scrabble Photos

 RSS Feed: http://feeds.feedburner.com/Boredla

 Blog Summary: Our goal is to make sure you know what’s going on in L.A. before it happens.
 We want to connect people from around the city and prove that L.A. has some pretty cool events going on.
 Basically, when you are bored, you should be able to come here and find something awesome to do.
-And if you have an event you’d like
+And if you have an event you’d like to share, we are always looking for more to write about so send us an e-mail!

 This blog has been active since: